lcchua/homework-0/docs/getting_started_clc.md

 And when there's a merge Pull Request on either the Feature or Develop branch, it will automatically run the CI checks on all the Python programs too - `flake8` linting, `black` formatting, `snyk code test` scanning.
 #### 5. Promote the Application Docker Image from nonprod to prod ECR private registeries
-After the latest `predict_buy_app` version has successfully completed the SIT cycle, a manual Pull Request has to be created for code review and upon approval, merges the codes from the Develop branch to the Main branch.
+After the latest `predict_buy_app` version has successfully completed the SIT cycle, a manual Pull Request has to be created for code review and upon approval, merges the Develop branch with the Main branch.
 This will automatically trigger the `Promote Tested App Image` workflow to run `on: pull_request` of `types: closed` for `branches: main` whenever any of `paths: models/*.pkl.dvc app.py requirements.txt dockerfile trigger_test.py` changes.

 Here's an illustration of the workflow summary screens:
 ![promote_app-workflow-summary-screenshot1](https://github.com/user-attachments/assets/ae6c75c7-654b-418f-bfca-74351e59f1ea)